exporl/mesd-toolbox/README.md

  ## References

-[1] S. Geirnaert, T. Francart, and A. Bertrand,  "Expected Switching Time: an Interpretable Performance Metric to Evaluate Neural Decoders for Auditory Attention Detection," March 2019, *Internal Report*
+[1] S. Geirnaert, T. Francart, and A. Bertrand,  "Expected Switching Time: an Interpretable Performance Metric to Evaluate Neural Decoders for Auditory Attention Detection," April 2019, *Internal Report*

 [2] S. Geirnaert, T. Francart, and A. Bertrand,  "A New Metric to Evaluate Auditory Attention Detection Performance Based on a Markov Chain," March 2019, *Internal Report*